 - Relationships with shared living providers are often close and last many years

 - You can have your own personal space and routine

 - It provides a balance of connection and independence

 - You can invite friends and family to visit.
 You also help make decisions that are important to you and those with whom you live

-- CLBC regularly checks in with those who deliver this support (either the agency that oversees the service or the shared living providers that are under direct contract with CLBC) to make sure things are going well
+- CLBC regularly checks in with those who deliver this support to make sure things are going well

 How can CLBC help connect me with shared living support?

-If you are eligible for CLBC services, a facilitator can talk with you about your options.
+If you are eligible for CLBC services, a facilitator can talk with you about your options and/or you may want to read more about shared living in this handbook.
 They can help you develop and initiate a plan to connect with services that are funded by CLBC and other resources in your community.

 CLBC works with service providers across B.C. that are qualified to deliver shared living services.
-If you are interested in this service, a CLBC facilitator can provide you and your family with information about this residential option and can introduce you to service provides that could offer the kind of support you want and need at this point in your life.
+If you are interested in this service, a CLBC facilitator can provide you and your family with information about this in home support and can introduce you to service provides that could offer the kind of support you want and need at this point in your life.